Back to Blog

 Platforms: PC, Mac, PS4, PS5, Xbox One, Xbox Series X/S, Switch, iOS, Android

 Balatro replaces fantasy combat with poker hands, and it works absurdly well.
-You score points by playing hands like flushes and full houses, then modify your deck with jokers that bend the rules in ridiculous ways.
-The math gets degenerate fast.
-A good run ends with you scoring billions of points from a single pair because three jokers are multiplying each other.
-Simple to learn, but the depth rivals Slay the Spire at its best.
+You score points by playing hands like flushes and full houses, then modify your deck with jokers that bend the scoring rules in ways that compound exponentially.
+A steel card doubles its chips when held.
+A polychrome joker multiplies your entire score.
+Stack three of these interactions together and you are scoring billions of points from a single pair of twos.

 Inscryption